Do your nasal allergies linger well after the first frost? If so, you may have a mold allergy.

 - If necessary, use a dehumidifier to reduce humidity in your home.
 Aim for an indoor humidity level between 30% to 60%.
 Be sure to empty and clean the dehumidifier’s drain pan regularly.

 - Consider removing carpeting if humidity is a problem in your home.
-Mold can easily grow on carpeting and it’s difficult to remove.
+Mold can easily grow on carpet and it’s hard to remove.